(1) SHORT TITLE.—This section may be cited as the “Employee Health Care Access Act.”

 6. A small employer carrier may not modify any health benefit plan issued to a small employer with respect to a small employer or any eligible employee or dependent through riders, endorsements, or otherwise to restrict or exclude coverage for certain diseases or medical conditions otherwise covered by the health benefit plan.

 7. An initial enrollment period of at least 30 days must be provided.
 An annual 30-day open enrollment period must be offered to each small employer’s eligible employees and their dependents.
 A small employer carrier must provide special enrollment periods as required by s.
-627.65615. (i)1.
-A small employer carrier need not offer coverage or accept applications pursuant to paragraph (a):
+627.65615.

-(j) The boundaries of geographic areas used by a small employer carrier must coincide with county lines.
+(f) The boundaries of geographic areas used by a small employer carrier must coincide with county lines.
 A carrier may not apply different geographic rating factors to the rates of small employers located within the same county.

 (a) The commission may, by rule, establish regulations to administer this section and to assure that rating practices used by small employer carriers are consistent with the purpose of this section, including assuring that differences in rates charged for health benefit plans by small employer carriers are reasonable and reflect objective differences in plan design, not including differences due to the nature of the groups assumed to select particular health benefit plans.